-Father’s day is celebrated on the third Sunday of June and this year it is on the 21st of June and is coinciding with the International Yoga Day.
+Father’s day is celebrated on the third Sunday of June and this year it is on the 21st of June and is coinciding with International Yoga Day.

 Today we live in the age of instant information and awareness of all that is happening around the world.
 Within minutes news travels.
 We are truly a global community and so we adopt customs and rituals which we understand and can relate to.
-Even though Father’s Day celebrations started in the United States of America, in Urban India too it is catching on as a day to honour our fathers and grandfathers.
-Thanks to all the buzz and wishes on the social media we are becoming aware of Father’s Day.
+Even though Father’s Day celebrations started in the United States of America, in Urban India too it is catching on as a day to honor our fathers and grandfathers.
+Thanks to all the buzz and wishes on social media we are becoming aware of Father’s Day.

-Indeed in the last three generations the role of fathers in urban India has changed dramatically and evolved for the better.
+Indeed in the last three generations, the role of fathers in urban India has changed dramatically and evolved for the better.
 I love this image of evolving Fatherhood and am waiting to see the next generation and wishing all Father’s a Happy Father’s Day.